Ukraine’s Zelenskyy: Any Russian victory could be perilous

 “We can’t lose the steps because the war is a pie — pieces of victories.
 Small victories, small steps,” he said.

-Zelensky’s comments were an acknowledgement that losing the seven month-long battle for Bakhmut – the longest of the war thus far – would be more of a costly political defeat than a tactical one.
+Zelensky’s comments were an acknowledgement that losing the 7-month-long battle for Bakhmut — the longest of the war thus far — would be more of a costly political defeat than a tactical one.

 He predicted that the pressure from a defeat in Bakhmut would come quickly — both from the international community and within his own country.
 “Our society will feel tired,” he said.
 “Our society will push me to have compromise with them.”

 So far, Zelenskyy says he hasn’t felt that pressure.
 The international community has largely rallied around Ukraine following Russia’s Feb.
 24, 2022, invasion.
-In recent months, a parade of world leaders have visited Zelenskyy in Ukraine, most traveling in on trains similar to the ones Zelenskyy uses to crisscross the country.
+In recent months, a parade of world leaders have visited Zelenskyy in Ukraine, most traveling in on trains similar to the ones the president uses to crisscross the country.

 In his AP interview, Zelenskyy extended an invitation to Ukraine to one notable and strategically important leader who has not made the journey — Chinese President Xi Jinping.

 “We are ready to see him here,” he said.
 “I want to speak with him.
 I had contact with him before full-scale war.
 But during all this year, more than one year, I didn’t have.”

 China, economically aligned and politically favorable toward Russia across many decades, has provided Putin diplomatic cover by staking out an official position of neutrality in the war.